sudorandom/kmcd.dev/content/posts/2025/fixing-the-calendar/index.md

 | **2026-W04** | 19/01 | 20/01 | 21/01 | 22/01 | 23/01 | 24/01 | 25/01 |
 | **2026-W05** | 26/01 | 27/01 | 28/01 | 29/01 | 30/01 | 31/01 | 01/02 |

 Note that week 1 of 2026 starts in December of 2025.
 This might seem confusing, but it’s a deliberate design choice.
-The ISO 8601 standard prioritizes a consistent, unbroken 7-day week.
-To do this, it defines the first week of the year as the one containing the first Thursday.
-This means a year's first week can start in the previous calendar year.
+Rule of thumb: **The first week of the year is the week that has the year's first Thursday in it.** This is the standard definition and explains why the week can straddle years—it ensures the majority of the week belongs to the new year.
 It's a trade-off: the Gregorian calendar breaks weekday consistency at the year's boundary, while the week-date system prioritizes the weekly cycle *over* the year boundary.
 In practice, you often stop caring which 'year' a Monday belongs to, because your planning horizon is almost always weeks ahead, not abstract year boundaries.

 ### Addressing the Concerns
 This idea has its own set of hurdles, but they feel more like matters of habit than hard blockers.